Anthony Evans (basketball): Ulster County Community College

 Evans' first head coaching job was at Ulster County CC, in Kingston, NY.
 In the 2001 season, Evans led his squad to a 23–8 record and a runner up finish in region XV and was named Region coach of the year.

 Delhi Tech

-From 2001–2003, Evans coached State University of New York at Delhi to a 62–8 record, including two Region III titles and appearances in the National Junior College Association Division III tournament.
+From 2001 to 2003, Evans coached State University of New York at Delhi to a 62–8 record, including two Region III titles and appearances in the National Junior College Association Division III tournament.
 He was District I Coach of the Year twice, and Region III Coach of the Year in 2002.
 His teams at Delhi garnered a No. 1 ranking at one point during both of his years there.

 He coached a first-team All-American in 2002–03, and an honorable-mention All-American in 2001–02.
 Three of his former Delhi players played at Division I schools.

 Norfolk State

 2003–2007 seasons

 In 2003, Evans joined the coaching staff at Norfolk State as an assistant coach.
 His responsibilities included developing guards, scouting opponents and recruiting.
 Evans was instrumental in the recruitment of several of NSU's top players.
 Included among them was a pair of 1,000-point scorers and All-MEAC players, guards Tony Murphy and Corey Lyons.
 Murphy became the school's first three-time All-MEAC player and departed as the program's No. 7 all-time leading scorer.

 Murphy and Lyons are just two of the players who have earned conference accolades during Evans’ tenure at NSU.
 Murphy and fellow guard Michael Deloach were both two-time All-MEAC members during their careers.
 O’Quinn earned three all-conference designations during his career and also earned NABC All-District honors in 2010–11.
 Also in 2011–12, senior Chris McEachin was voted to the All-MEAC second team.

 After four seasons as an assistant, Evans took over the head coaching job at Norfolk State.